Pherakki/SimpleDSCSModManager/README.md

 1. The foolproof way of running SimpleDSCSModManager is to install Python 3.8.10 on your system and run the source code directly.
    1. Install [Python 3.8.10](https://www.python.org/downloads/release/python-3810/).
 Windows users should select the appropriate installer (one of the final two links in the table  at the bottom of the page).
    2. Open a Command Prompt and type `pip install PyQt5` to install the dependency of PyQt5.
 (If you ever want to remove this package from your system, use `pip uninstall PyQt5`)
    3. Download the SimpleDSCSModManager source code and unzip it.
-Create text file in the downloaded folder and type `python SimpleDSCSModManager.py`.
+Create text file in the downloaded folder and type `python SimpleDSCSModManager.py` into the file.
 If you are on Windows, rename the file so that it has a `.bat` extension.
    4. You can run SimpleDSCSModManager by running the `.bat` file.
 You can also create a shortcut to this `.bat` file and run that instead.
 2. Alternatively, Windows users can download the latest release of SimpleDSCSModManager.
 Extract it somewhere on your computer and run `SimpleDSCSModManager.exe`.
 This may or may not work on your particular system.